elounimedamine/Django-Project/README.md

 # Django-Project
-This is a website Project builded with Django.
+This is a website builded with Django.